 To understand the history of OAR, you must first know the history of the Hiyu Coolee Hiking Club.
 Founded at Seattle College in 1939, by Fr.
 Frank Logan, S.J.
 The club's name, "Hiyu Coolee", was borrowed from the Chinook language, meaning "much walking."
 From its origin into the 1970's, being a Hiyu was the highlight of hundreds of students' college years.
 The club mascot, a four-foot totem named Chief Hiyu was an essential part of these early days and attended many hikes, club member initiations, and later, weddings.

-Under the umbrella of the University Recreation department, a new program was created in 2008: Outdoor Adventure Recreation.
-The new OAR integrated several outdoor-related student clubs into one comprehensive outdoor leadership program, offering regular trips in the areas of: bike, climb, service, snow, trial, and water.
+Under the umbrella of the University Recreation department, a program was created in 2008: Outdoor Adventure Recreation honoring the students efforts that had come before.
+The new OAR integrated several outdoor-related student clubs into one comprehensive outdoor leadership program, offering regular trips in the areas of: bike, climb, service, snow, trail, and water.

 The OAR program now runs an average of 30+ trips per quarter, led by more than 25 student leaders with advanced training in group facilitation, wilderness medicine, risk management and incident response, and environmental stewardship.
 OAR also hosts several certification courses and outdoor skill workshops throughout the year.